ericzji/f5-agility-lab-puppet/docs/class1/module2/lab2.rst

 When it comes to deployment of multiple physical or virtual BIG-IP devices, organizations can use Puppet F5 modules to automate all the initial BIG-IP onboarding tasks such as device licensing, DNS and NTP settings, internal and external VLANs, self-IPs, and route domains.

+Following is a sample Puppet manifest file (site.pp)

 ..
 Code::

 	node bigip1 {